* We ship directly to Asia and Australia and Europe where we handle the shipping.

-* We work with freight forwarders, we ship to a US address you provide and the freight forwarders handle the rest.
+* For shipping to the Caribbean and Central America we work with freight forwarders, we ship to a US address you provide and the freight forwarders handle the rest.
 Generally considerably less expensive for you.
 Freight forwarders we have worked with successfully in the past are here, but it is your responsibility to manage your shipment from the USA to you.

 How soon can I expect to receive my order?

-* Orders are shipped next day after receipt of payment from our Michigan warehouse via Fedex ground.
-We will let you know your tracking number when we have if via email.
+* Orders are usually shipped next day after receipt of payment.
+They go out from our Denver or Michigan warehouse via Fedex/UPS ground.
+We will let you know your tracking number when we have it via email.
 If we are out of stock we'll let you know when we expect stock to arrive and will add you to our backorder list.
 Feel free to reach out to us if you haven't heard back in a while.

 Where is your warehouse?